 ABOUT ME

-My research interests lie at the intersection of land use, policy, and water quality and quantity.
-I have experience in river ecology, mussel biology/ecology, and resource management in Minnesota, and agricultural land management, landscape hydrologic processes, and farm policy in Idaho & Washington.
-I am currently in the Carey Lab at Virginia Tech, studying lake ecosystem science and management.
+Broadly, my research interests lie at the intersection of ecosystem change and human decision-making.
+I am particularly interested in understanding the emergent system properties arising from short-term dynamics and long-term change - such that we may consider innovative levers for positive systemic change.
+I have experience in river ecology, mussel biology/ecology, and resource management in Minnesota, and agricultural land management, landscape hydrologic processes, and farm policy in Idaho & Washington, and lake ecosystem ecology and social psychology in the New England the Mid-Atlantic.

 RESEARCH AREAS